CarolineS-QA/hwa-game-time-log/README.md

 2. the IP and login details for my GCP instance,
 3. or your own GCP instance with SQL set up.

-You can use the command line to run the program but git & git bash are nice to have.
+You can use the command line to run the jar file program but git & git bash are nice to have.

+For the front end it's preferred that you use a Chrome browser.
 ```
 **To Develop**

+When you open the project in an IDE to develop, the pom.xml file should allow your IDE to automatically download the required dependencies (libraries).

 ```
-The main IDE that I used for this project was IntelliJ Ultimate In addition I used Visual Studio Code for the front-end.
+The main IDE that I used for this project was IntelliJ Ultimate Postman was used to test my API calls before writing them in JavaScript In addition I used Visual Studio Code for the front-end.
 As part of the CI pipeline for this project I used Jenkins.
 ```